 Information for Recipients

-You may report your outside scholarship by submitting a copy of the official award notification from the donor by emailed to email@example.com, faxed to 703.993.2350 or hand-delivered to the Office of Student Financial Aid located in Student Union Building One (SUB 1).
-Please be advised letters or certificates should include the following:
+You may report your outside scholarship by submitting a copy of the official award notification from the donor by email to firstname.lastname@example.org, faxed to 703-993-2350, or submit in person to the Mason Student Services Center.

 - Student’s full name